RuiqingCHEN/Ainalu-CardGame-GMTK2025/README.md

 This repository contains the **Unity source code** (programming-focused) for Ainalu.
 The project emphasizes clean C# implementation of core gameplay mechanics.

+## Repository Scope
+This repository focuses on gameplay programming and system design.
+For clarity and review purposes, only core scripts, scenes, and project settings are included.
+The playable build is available on itch.io.

 ### My Contributions (Programming)
 - Implemented full core gameplay loop:
   - Grid-based card placement system